 Following the underwhelming Diablo Immortal reveal at BlizzCon 2018, many believed Blizzard announced Diablo 4 early to win players back.
-It’s clear Diablo 4 was early in development, as there wasn’t much to show when it was revealed at BlizzCon 2019.
-Since then, Blizzard has been careful not to promise a release date for the dungeon crawler, as its development has been slow and seemingly rocky, especially given the atrocities going on at the studio.
-Still, Diablo 4 is shaping up to be an excellent game, with lots to look forward to.
-But what do we know about the upcoming dungeon-crawler RPG?
+It’s clear Diablo 4 was early in development as there wasn’t much to show when it was revealed at BlizzCon 2019.
+Four years later, Blizzard finally revealed a release date for the dungeon crawler following the aftermath of the controversies going on at the studio.
+Still, Diablo 4 is shaping up to be an excellent game with lots to look forward to.
+Here’s what we know so far about the upcoming dungeon-crawler RPG.

 When is the Diablo 4 release date?

-Diablo 4 was announced at BlizzCon 2019 without even a vague release date window.
-Blizzard co-founder Allen Adham confirmed to Game Informer that year that the fourth entry of the series was still in early development when it was announced, saying, “While we’ve been working on Diablo 4 for several years, we still have a ways to go.”
+Diablo 4 was originally announced at BlizzCon 2019.
+Blizzard co-founder Allen Adham confirmed to Game Informer that year that the fourth entry of the series was still in early development when it was announced, saying, “while we’ve been working on Diablo 4 for several years, we still have a ways to go.”

 In November 2021, Blizzard announced on an earnings call that more time would be needed for the team to realize its vision for Diablo 4, pushing it to 2023 at the earliest.
-Blizzard is standing by that release window, but not offering a more specific date as of June 2022.
+It looks like the team stayed true to their word.